Golfers love the feel of a soft golf ball, but many of them don’t want to sacrifice distance for sophistication.

-On the course, the Titleist Tour Soft delivers tour-level results at an affordable price.
+On the course, the Titleist Tour Soft delivers tour-level results at an affordable price point.
 With the soft feeling around the cup, golfers will also find that the Tour Soft provides excellent control while putting or chipping.

-In this Titleist Tour Soft review, we look at why this golf ball increases swing speed and offer premium control around the hole.
+In this Titleist Tour Soft review, we take a look at why this golf ball increases swing speed and offers premium control around the hole.

 Best Short Game Golf Ball for Mid Handicappers

-When evaluating the ball from light rough, we found the Tour Soft ball came out clean with the same ball speeds we’d expect from the short stuff in the fairway.
+When evaluating the ball from light rough, we found that the Tour Soft ball came out clean with the same ball speeds that we’d expect from the short stuff in the fairway.

 The good news about the Tour Soft, when it comes to extending length, is quite efficient, as we felt the Titleist ball boosted our reach down the fairway.

-When first hitting the Tour Soft ball, we found that the Titleist model offered a terrific feel, especially for a soft ball.
-While many golfers assume that the soft ball would provide a better feel, the Tour Soft exceeds expectations.
+When first hitting the Tour Soft ball, we found that the Titleist model offered terrific feel, especially for a soft ball.
+While many golfers would assume that the soft ball would provide better feel, the Tour Soft exceeds expectations.

 With magnificent response and feel, the Tour Soft provides plenty of softness for first-rate shotmaking.

-The good news about the Titleist Tour Soft ball is that, like its predecessor, the NXT Tour, the ball keeps the rotation low off the tee box.
-The reason why it is important to keep the rotation low when hitting a driver
+The good news about the Titleist Tour Soft ball is that like its predecessor, the NXT Tour, the ball keeps the rotation low off the tee box.

 But even though the Tour Soft ball keeps the rotation low off the tee box, the same does not hold true when it comes time to get close to the pin.
 With a wedge, the Titleist ball is a joy to play into the green.

-We found the ball delivers high rotation with great control comes as good news to golfers who like to customize their shotmaking game.
+We found the ball delivers high rotation with marvelous control comes as good news to golfers who like to customize their shotmaking game.

 Playing close to the green, the Tour Soft offers the same performance you would expect from a Titleist ball.
-Offering stopping ability and a low drag outer layer, the Titleist Tour Soft golf ball delivers marvelous performance with your wedges and short irons.
+Offering stopping ability, along with its low drag outer layer, the Titleist Tour Soft golf ball delivers marvelous performance with your wedges and short irons.